I recently left Virgin Media and the process proved time-consuming and stressful.

-I’ve faced the frustration of call centre queues, been quizzed multiple times about my reasons for leaving and warned I’ll face slower speeds if I go.
+I faced the frustration of call centre queues, had to explain numerous times why I wanted to leave and was warned I’d face slower speeds if I left.

 This all came about when our broadband contract came to an end and I rang up asking if they could offer a better deal or a lower price (as you always should).

 Despite taking the ‘thinking of leaving us’ option, the ‘best’ deal they came up with saved a measly £2 a month and meant sacrificing broadband speed.